Well, hello you creative cupcake! 🙂

 Read a book

-If you ask me, my favorite time to read a book is in the evening, when all of the chaos of the day has ended, and the quiet time has come (yay to that! 🙂 ).
+If you ask me, my favorite time to read a book is in the evening, when all of the chaos of the day has ended, and the quiet time has come.

-That is the perfect moment to snuggle in a cozy spot, turn on a small, discrete lamp, sometimes even light a scented stick, and take a book and read.
+Evening is the perfect moment when I like to snuggle in a cozy spot, turn on a small, discrete lamp, sometimes even light a scented stick, take a book – and read.

 Write a letter to a dear friend or a family member